Marian Hannah Winter: Personal life and legacy

 Winter used a wheelchair in her later years, to manage the effects of a progressive neurological condition.
 She died in Paris.
-There is a collection of her papers, including correspondence, notebooks, and photographs, at the Houghton Library, Harvard University.
+A collection of her papers, including correspondence, notebooks, and photographs, is held at the Houghton Library, Harvard University.

 The Marian Hannah Winter Professorship in Theatre and Dance Studies at the University of Wisconsin-Madison was named in her memory.
-In 1985, items from her collection of fairground memorabilia were displayed at the Pusey Library in Cambridge.
+In 1985, items from her collection of fairground memorabilia were displayed at the Pusey Library, Harvard, in Cambridge.